 When can I get my court order PBT done?

-Court order PBT’s are done at the Big Rapids Department of Public Safety from 7:30 am to 8:30am.
+Court order PBT’s are done at the Big Rapids Department of Public Safety upon request.
 The PBT is a $5.00 per visit fee.

 What are some common animal control issues?